 Glycolysis and Fermentation¶

 The reason that complete glucose oxidation produces so much energy is that molecular oxygen has a strong “preference” to accept electrons (very high reduction potential).
 This preference of electrons to flow to oxygen is so powerful that it can be used to drive the formation of several molecules of ATP through a process is called oxidative phosphorylation or respiration.
+In this process, electrons are withdrawn from glucose in a piecemeal fashion and passed along the electron transport chain which, ultimately donates the electrons to molecular oxygen.
+At several steps, the movement of electrons is coupled (by the action of proteins) to the production of ATP.
 In anaerobic conditions, however, oxygen is not available (by definition) and it’s not possible to drive oxidative phosphorylation by donating electrons to O2.

 The anaerobic breakdown of glucose for energy production is called fermentation.
 Several approaches to fermenting glucose occur in nature, but we’ll start by discussing a relatively simple one: fermentation of glucose to lactate.
 Fermentation of glucose begins in the same way that complete oxidation of glucose does: by breaking glucose down into two pyruvate molecules through a process known as glycolysis: